-Seeks c RCH COMPETENCY: SEEKS CURRENT SCIENTIFIC KNOWLEDGE urrent scientific knowledge by displaying necessary self-direction in gathering clinical and research information to independently and competently. □ 5 Fully dedicated to expanding knowledge and skills, independently seeks out information to enhance clinical practice utilizing available databases, professional literature, seminars and training sessions as well as other resources.
-Please describe: Click or tap here to enter text. □ 4 Shows initiative, eager to learn, beginning to take steps to enhance own learning.
+Seeks cu EARCH: SEEKS CURRENT SCIENTIFIC KNOWLEDGE urrent scientific knowledge by displaying necessary self-direction in gathering clinical and research information to independently and competently. □ 5 Fully dedicated to expanding knowledge and skills, independently seeks out information to enhance clinical practice □ 4 utilizing available databases, professional literature, seminars and training sessions as well as other resources.
+Shows initiative, eager to learn, beginning to take steps to enhance own learning.
 Identifies areas of needed knowledge with specific clients.
-Asks for and responsive to supervisor's suggestions of additional informational resources and pursues those suggestions. □ 3 When provided with appropriate resources from supervisor, willingly uses the information provided and uses supervisor's knowledge to enhance own understanding. □ 2 Appears to be interested in learning but takes little initiative to expand knowledge independently. □ 1 Unwilling to acquire or incorporate new information into practice.
+Asks for and responsive to supervisor's suggestions of additional informational □ 3 resources and pursues those suggestions.
+When provided with appropriate resources from supervisor, willingly uses the information provided and uses □ 2 supervisor's knowledge to enhance own understanding.
+Appears to be interested in learning but takes little initiative to expand knowledge independently. □ 1 Unwilling to acquire or incorporate new information into practice.
 Resists suggestions to expand clinical perspective.
-Procrastinates on readings assigned by supervisor.
-Please describe : Click or tap here to enter □ N/A text.
-Develop RCH COMPETENCY: Develops and Implements Research Plan and/or scholarly Activity os and implements plan for research.
-Develops and presents scholarly professional writing or presentation in a case not seminar or conference setting. □ 5 Develops research plan or scholarly activity alone or in conjunction with a colleague.
-Is a full and equal participant in the project.
-Please describe: Click or tap here to enter text. □ 4 Provides substantive input into plan, writing or presentation.
+Procrastinates on readings assigned by supervisor. □ N/A - Tool deal debt of Toolsaning Capting 27 Capting Capt Develops EARCH: DEVELOPS AND IMPLEMENTS RESEARCH PLAN AND/OR SCHOLARLY ACTIVITY s and implements plan for research.
+Develops and presents scholarly professional writing or presentation in a case accessed to the seminar or conference setting. □ 5 Develops research plan or scholarly activity alone or in conjunction with a colleague.
+Is a full and equal participant in the project. □ 4 Provides substantive input into plan, writing or presentation.
 Demonstrates ability to execute project independently and confidently. □ 3 Provides helpful suggestions regarding design and implementation of a colleague's plan.
 Provides significant assistance in the accomplishment of scholarly activity.
-May be able to independently complete scholarly activity as well. □ 2 Provides some assistance to complete a scholarly activity, but needs additional guidance from supervisor. □ 1 Does not follow-through with responsibilities in development or implementation of plan.
-Please describe : Click or tap here to enter text. □ N/A · RESEARCH COMPETENCY GOALS COMPETENCY GOAL METINOT MET FOR THIS QUARTER (DESCRIPE) COMPETENCY GOAL MET/NOT MET FOR THIS QUARTER (DESCRIBE): Click or tap here to enter text.
-COMPETENCY GOAL FOR NEXT QUARTER, INCLUDING ACTIONS STEPS (DESCRIBE): Click or tap here to enter text.
+May be able to independently complete scholarly activity as well. □ 2 □ 1 □ N/A Provides some assistance to complete a scholarly activity, but needs additional guidance from supervisor.
+Does not follow-through with responsibilities in development or implementation of plan.
+CAL AND LEGAL STANDARDS: KNOWLEDGE OF ETHICS AND LAW trates knowledge of ethical principles and state law.
+Consistently applies these appropriately and seeks consultation ed. □ 5 Spontaneously and consistently identifies ethical and legal issues and addresses them proactively.
+Judgment is reliable about when consultation is needed. ☐ 4 ☐ 3 ☐ 2 ☐ 1 ☐ N/A Consistently recognizes ethical and legal issues, appropriately asks for supervisory input.
+Generally recognizes situation where ethical and legal issues might be pertinent, is responsive to supervisory input.
+Needs supervisor's guidance to gain awareness of potential ethical dilemmas.
+Often unaware of important ethical and legal issues.
+VIDUAL AND CULTURAL DIVERSITY: SENSITIVITY TO PATIENT DIVERSITY ive to cultural and individual diversity of patients and committed to providing culturally sensitive services. □ 5 Discusses individual differences with patients when appropriate.
+Acknowledges and respects differences that exist between self and patients in terms of race, ethnicity, culture and other individual difference variables.
+Recognizes when more information is needed regarding patient differences and seeks out information autonomously.
+Aware of own limits to expertise.